KyleVargo/PortfolioProjects/README.md

 I worked off a dataset for Housing in Nashvill to clean up and make it eaiser to read.

 [Link to Project Repository](https://github.com/KyleVargo/PortfolioProjects/blob/main/data%20cleaning%20project.sql)

+Feedback
+I highly value feedback, as it helps me improve and grow as a data analyst.
+If you have any comments, suggestions, or questions about my work, please feel free to reach out.
+Your input is greatly appreciated.

+Thank you for taking the time to explore my portfolio.
+I'm excited about the journey ahead and look forward to connecting with like-minded professionals in the data analytics field.